Ten of the most interesting locations in Oklahoma to visit, especially if you're into architecture.

 A history of Fort Coffee from the early military days through the Choctaw Academy and ending with the destruction during the Civil War.

-Cowlington was a brief town in a heavy floodplain, but the history of this Oklahoma town is fascinating.
-Cowlington is a good reflection of the hardships towns faced in early day Oklahoma.
+Cowlington, Oklahoma was a town that briefly existed in a heavy floodplain, but its history is fascinating.
+Cowlington is a good reflection of the hardships that towns faced in the early days of Oklahoma.

 Many of the towns in Southeastern Oklahoma have fascinating histories.
 Here are just a few of them.